Demolishing the Wahhabi Rejection of Tawaswswul

 Those whom they call upon do desire (for themselves) means of access to their Lord, - even those who are nearest: they hope for His Mercy and fear His Wrath: for the Wrath of thy Lord is something to take heed of.
 (Surah al-Isra’:57)

 These and other verses have been Revealed with respect to the idolaters among the Arabs.
 Muhammad ibn ‘Abd al-Wahhab, however, claimed that whoever seeks help by the Prophet (s.a.w.); implores or calls upon Allah (s.w.t.) by means of the Prophet (s.a.w.) or someone else among the prophets, awliya’, or pious; or asks for the Prophet’s (s.a.w.) intercession; or visits his grave; is considered in the class of idolaters contained within the scope of the above verses.
-His specious argument concerning these verses is based on the idea that though they were Revealed concerning the idolaters their admonition belongs to the general sense of the expression and not the specificity of the cause.
+His specious argument concerning these verses is based on the idea that though they were Revealed concerning the idolaters, their admonition belongs to the general sense of the expression and not the specificity of the cause.

 We do not deny that the admonition belongs to the general sense of the expression and not with a specific cause.
 However, we say that these verses do not refer to the people whom the Wahhabis claim they embrace since the Muslims who make tawaswswul, using means, and istighatsa’, seeking aid, in no way share the state of the unbelievers concerning whom the verses were Revealed.
 Du’a, invocation, comes in a variety of senses which we will soon mention.
 However, in all these verses, it has the sense of worship, and Muslims only worship Allah (s.w.t.); none of them ever adopted prophets and awliya’ as gods, making them partners with Allah (s.w.t.) so that the general sense of these verses would apply to them.
 Muslims do not believe that prophets and awliya’ are entitled to worship since they have not created anything nor do they have control over harm and benefit.
 On the contrary, they believe that they are Allah’s (s.w.t.) servants, Created by Him.
 By visiting their graves and imploring Allah (s.w.t.) in their name, they only intend being Blessed by means of their blessing for they are alive, near to Allah (s.w.t.), and He has Selected and Chosen them.
 Hence, He shows Mercy to His servants by means of their blessing, and barakah, heavenly benediction.

-The Wahhabis say: the defense of those who practice tawaswswul is the same apology the idolaters of the Arabs offered, as the Qur’an Says, describing the way the idolaters defended their worship of idols:
+The Wahhabis say: the defence of those who practice tawaswswul is the same apology the idolaters of the Arabs offered, as the Qur’an Says, describing the way the idolaters defended their worship of idols:

 سُوۡرَةُ الزُّمَر